mreetyunjaya/AWSS/README.md

 ## Running AWSS on Windows

-Download and Extract AWSS's project from this github page, rename the folder to AWSS only not AWSS-master, move AWSS's folder next to your web project to scan it, default: "C:\xampp\htdocs\AWSS"
+Download and Extract AWSS's project from this github page, rename the folder to "AWSS" only, not "AWSS-master", move AWSS's folder next to your web project to scan it, default: "C:\xampp\htdocs\AWSS"

 ###### Configurations: